sous-chefs/aws/README.md

 end
 ```

+### aws_iam_policy

+Use this resource to create an IAM policy.
+The policy takes the name of the resource.

-Actions:
+#### Actions:

-- `create`: Creates the group, and updates members and attached policies if the group already exists.
+- `create`: Creates or updates the policy.
-- `delete`: Gracefully deletes the group (detaches from all attached entities, and deletes the group).
+- `delete`: Gracefully deletes the policy (detaches from all attached entities, deletes all non-default policy versions, then deletes the policy).

-Attribute parameters are:
+#### Properties:

 - `path`: A path can be supplied for the group.
 For information on paths, see [IAM Identifiers](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html) in the Using IAM guide.
-- `members`: An array of IAM users that are a member of this group.
-- `remove_members`: Set to `false` to ensure that members are not removed from the group when they are not present in the defined resource.
-Default: `true`
-- `policy_members`: An array of ARNs of IAM managed policies to attach to this resource.
-Accepts both user-defined and AWS-defined policy ARNs.
-- `remove_policy_members`: Set to `false` to ensure that policies are not detached from the group when they are not present in the defined resource.
-Default: `true`

-## aws_iam_policy

-Use this resource to create an IAM policy.
-The policy takes the name of the resource.
+- `policy_document`: The JSON document for the policy.
+- `account_id`: The AWS account ID that the policy is going in.
+Required if using non-user credentials (ie: IAM role through STS or instance role).

+#### Example:

 ```ruby
 aws_iam_policy 'example-policy' do